-Persuasive evidence of an arrangement exists and delivery is deemed to have occurred upon delivery of a patient report to the prescribing physician.
-The assessment of whether a reasonable estimate of reimbursement can be made requires significant judgment by management.
-Where management's judgment indicates a reasonable estimate of reimbursement can be made, revenue is recognized upon delivery of the patient report.
+The estimates of amounts that will ultimately be realized requires significant judgment by management.
 Some patients have out-of-pocket costs for amounts not covered by their insurance carrier, and the Company may bill the patient directly for these amounts in the form of co-payments and co-insurance in accordance with their insurance carrier and health plans.
 Some payers may not cover the Company's GEC as ordered by the prescribing physician under their reimbursement policies.
 The Company pursues reimbursement from such patients on a case-by-case basis.
-In the absence of contracted reimbursement coverage or the ability to reasonably estimate reimbursement, the Company recognizes revenue upon receipt of third-party payer notification of payment or when cash is received.
+In the absence of contracted reimbursement coverage or the ability to estimate the amount that will ultimately be realized for the Company's services, revenue is recognized upon the earlier of receipt of third-party payer notification of payment or when cash is received.